locatable/splittable-docs/terms-and-conditions.md

 ### Registering with us

-Splittable makes shared living simple.
+acasa makes shared living simple.
 The App allows you to keep track of everything people in your house (each a **House**) are spending money on – from rent to toilet roll, utility bills to nights out.
 When you download the App you will be asked whether you would like to set up a new House or whether you have an invitation to join an existing House set up on the App.

 #### New House